rom-thom/cuda-voxel-mapping/test_thomas_special/notes.md

-We could use CHOMP for smothing out the curve
+We do use CHOMP for smothing out the curve